Agreement targets disease-resistant pigs

 The disease causes breathing problems and deaths in young animals and can result in pregnant sows losing their litters.

 Vaccines have mostly failed to stop the spread of the virus that causes PRRS, which is endemic in most pig-producing countries worldwide.

-The Roslin Institute has produced pigs that can resist the disease by editing their genetic code.
-The research received funding from Genus and the Biotechnology and Biological Sciences Research Council.
+The University of Edinburgh’s Roslin Institute has produced pigs that can resist the disease by editing their genetic code.
+The research received funding from both Genus and the Biotechnology and Biological Sciences Research Council.

 Roslin is rightly recognised for pioneering animal biotechnology that enables genetic engineering of farmed animals.
 The strong, productive and durable partnership with Genus has been a key aspect in seeing academic endeavour translate to useful and useable translational projects for the livestock sector.

-Project leaders say that by partnering with Genus, the Roslin Institute will benefit from its existing relationship with the FDA, insights into the pork sector, its established supply chain, and its distribution channels in the world’s biggest pig markets, including China, Europe and the US.
+Project leaders say that by partnering with Genus, a leading global animal genetics company, the Roslin Institute will benefit from its existing relationship with the US Food and Drug Administration (FDA), insights into the pork sector, its established supply chain, and its distribution channels in the world’s biggest pig markets, including China, Europe and the US.

 We have long and fruitful relationships with Roslin and admire the depth of Roslin's research and pioneering spirit.
 Together we laid out the groundwork for combating PRRS, and Genus is working with the FDA to obtain approval for this technology.